cristianlepore/Self-Sovereign-Identity/definition/Definition.md

 ### 1.3.3 Clustering

-An important question is whether we can cluster the labels to somehow categorize them.
-A categorization *"illuminates a relationship between the subjects and objects of knowledge."*[^mahalakshmi] In the context of SSI properties, a categorization may serve to orient properties on a specific SSI definition.
-However, some past works have already clusterd principles.
-[Table 4](https://cristianlepore.github.io/Self-Sovereign-Identity/definition/tables/principles_classification/Principles_classification1) reports the categorization of principles from our study sample of 18 papers, where differences in the naming can be observed among authors.
+A relevant question is: can we cluster labels to create categories?
+In the context of SSI properties, categorization is useful to "illuminate a relationship between the subjects and objects of knowledge."[^mahalakshmi] In this regard, we aimed to provide a categorization of works that illustrates their relationship with Self-Sovereign Identity.
+Some of the previously cited works have already clustered principles, as discussed in [Related Works](#12-related-works).
+To build on this, we gathered further information about their categorization of principles and reported it in [Table 4](https://cristianlepore.github.io/Self-Sovereign-Identity/definition/tables/principles_classification/Principles_classification1), where differences in naming conventions among authors can be observed.

 [Click to view the table 4.](https://cristianlepore.github.io/Self-Sovereign-Identity/definition/tables/principles_classification/Principles_classification1) *The categorization of principles provided by various authors.*

-To keep the categorization objective, we leveraged the information from the same table and created 5 groups of principles.
-We used heuristics based on greedy models, K-Means clustering and Graph Theory to reach our clustering.

-Beforehand, we created a table presented in the first sheet of the excel file: https://cristianlepore.github.io/Self-Sovereign-Identity/definition/tables/principles_classification/Summary.xlsx
+To better illustrate the relationship between properties and key aspects of SSI, we created five groups of principles based on past definitions.
+We applied heuristics from previous works to guide our clustering process.
+The resulting table is presented in the first sheet of the [Excel file](https://cristianlepore.github.io/Self-Sovereign-Identity/definition/tables/principles_classification/Summary.xlsx).

-Where the rows represent the 15 properties, and columns are the categorization of principles as from [Table 4](https://cristianlepore.github.io/Self-Sovereign-Identity/definition/tables/principles_classification/Principles_classification1), and cell numbers represent the occurences by author.
+In this table, rows represent the 15 properties, columns correspond to the categorization of principles from [Table 4](https://cristianlepore.github.io/Self-Sovereign-Identity/definition/tables/principles_classification/Principles_classification1), and cell numbers indicate occurrences by author.
+We employed three clustering techniques: Greedy, K-Means, and Graph Theory.

-**Techniques**
+**Clustering techniques**

-1) Greedy models iteratively select the local optimal solution, meaning the one that minimizes the distance between clusters.
-It starts by selecting the column with the highest number of occurences and grouping by rows that minimize the distance from that column.
-Despite its simplicity, the Greedy does not always guarantee a globally optimal solution.
-In cases where some principles have categories with the same number of instances, it is crucial to minimize the distance between clusters by considering multiple categories.
+1) Greedy models iteratively select the locally optimal solution, minimizing the distance between clusters.
+The process begins by selecting the column from the [excel file](https://cristianlepore.github.io/Self-Sovereign-Identity/definition/tables/principles_classification/Summary.xlsx) (second sheet) with the highest number of occurrences and grouping rows that minimize the distance from that column.
+The Greedy approach has the advantage that is easy to use and simple.
+Despite its simplicity, it does not always guarantee a globally optimal solution because part of the result depend from the starting point.
+If not properly chosed, the local optimal does not coincide with the global optimal.
+Therefor, when multiple categories have the same number of instances, it is essential to minimize the distance between clusters by considering multiple categories.

-2) K-Means aims to minimize the intra-cluster distance.
-Graphically, K-means creates a centroid at a random point on the chart, then expands to search for the nearest points.
-It can be customized with a different number of centraids K. We authomatize the process through the following [Python Program](https://cristianlepore.github.io/Self-Sovereign-Identity/definition/program/Compute_K-Means.py) whose main steps are as follows:
+2) K-Means aims to minimize intra-cluster distances.
+Graphically, it initializes a centroid at a random point on the chart and iteratively adjusts to find the nearest points.
+The number of centroids, K, significantly affects the result.
+We automate the process through the following steps: [Python Program](https://cristianlepore.github.io/Self-Sovereign-Identity/definition/program/Compute_K-Means.py) whose main steps are as follows:

 - The program reads data from a CSV file
 `data = pd.read_csv(file_path)`